bloominstituteoftechnology/Sprint-Challenge-React-Wars/Answers.md

 1. What is React JS and what problems does it try and solve?

     - React.js is a library that is used for creating user interfaces.
 It speeds up the rendering process by using a virtual DOM and repainting only the changed items.
-It is relatively straightforward to learn because it primarily uses JavsScript.
+It is relatively straightforward to learn because it primarily uses JavaScript.

 1. What does it mean to _think_ in react?